 Why energy prices are high.
 Current high prices are the direct result of economic growth in the face of limited supplies – classic supply and demand.
 And OPEC restrictions on production help to limit the supplies.
 Discouraging the use of technology by dealers and institutional users of physical commodities does not improve the supply of energy or affect OPEC’s restrictions on production.

-Electronic trading facilities do not affect the price of energy.
-The electronic trading facilites that would be covered by this legislation are only in a start-up phase and represent less than one percent of world and U.S. trading volume.
+Electronic trading facilities cannot have an effect on the price of energy.
+The electronic trading facilities that would be covered by this legislation are only in a start-up phase and represent less than one percent of world and U.S. trading volume.
 They can hardly be held responsible for current conditions.
+Instead, electronic trading facilities should promote liquidity and price transparency, helping companies more efficiently manager their price risk.
+These facilities, if allowed to develop, can help reduce price volatility.

 Today’s dominant energy market is heavily regulated yet we have volatility, high prices and stressed inventories.
 The overwhelmingly dominant market for trading energy products is the NYMEX which is subject to the entire regulatory scheme of the CFTC.
 Yet energy prices are high.
 Where is the connection between regulation and lower prices?